pindab0ter/gulp-filenamelist/README.md

 # Installation

-Install package with NPM and add it to your development dependencies:
+Install package with NPM and add it to your dependencies:

-`npm install --save-dev gulp-filenamelist`
+`npm install --save gulp-filenamelist`

 # Usage